A7med7x7/ReproGen/README.md

 ### `ml_framework`

 - Selects the primary ML/deep learning framework for your environment.
-- It will decide which container image to include and use for your jupyter lab.
+- It will decide which container image to include and use for your Jupyter Lab.
-- custom training code for the selected `ml_framework` will be generated
+- Custom training code for the selected `ml_framework` will be generated
 - **pytorch** – Flexible, widely used deep learning library.
 Supports CUDA (NVIDIA) and ROCm (AMD).
 - **pytorch-lightning** – High-level wrapper for PyTorch that simplifies training loops.
 Supports CUDA (NVIDIA) and ROCm (AMD).
-- **tensorflow** – Popular deep learning library with strong ecosystem.
+- **tensorflow** – Popular deep learning library with a strong ecosystem.
 - **scikit-learn** –  Machine Learning and data science stack (pandas, scikit-learn, matplotlib, etc.) without deep learning frameworks.
 - **Note**: _PyTorch_ and _PyTorch Lightning_ will prompt for CUDA/ROCm version if you select GPU types.
 - **Type** Multi-choice: you can select multiple frameworks.